 - sports organisations.

-Nutritionists often work within community settings and, on occasion, are based within health service nutrition and dietetics departments or local authority public health teams.
-However, you should not work on the diagnosis, management or treatment of medical conditions and only work directly with acutely ill or hospitalised patients under the supervision of a dietitian or other suitable regulated health professional.
+Nutritionists often work within community settings and, on occasion, are based in health service nutrition and dietetics departments or local authority public health teams.
+However, you won't work on the diagnosis, management or treatment of medical conditions - you'll work directly with acutely ill or hospitalised patients under the supervision of a dietitian, or other suitable regulated health professional.

 Depending on your area of work, you'll typically need to: